 Check out the #asic200 twitter feed!
 Lots of good stuff will be featured here as the semester progresses.

-1. Don’t forget that there is an assignment related to the upcoming Vancouver COP activity that is due before next week’s class (to be submitted via email to Allen – asens@mail dot ubc dot ca, subject heading: VANCOP).
-Details on which group you are part of found here.
+1. Heads up, there is an assignment related to the upcoming Vancouver COP activity that is due before next week’s class (to be submitted via email to Allen – asens@mail dot ubc dot ca, subject heading: VANCOP).
+If you were away on the class where countries/groups were assigned, you will need to contact Allen immediately.
 Details on assignment and marking rubric found here.

 - All Climate Change Social Science and Humanities Videos Parts 1 to 9. https://myasic200.wordpress.com/video-lectures/

-- Reading: Simulation preparation materials (to be circulated and to be handed in for marks – 5%)
+- Reading: Simulation preparation materials (to be circulated)

 - Dipesh Chakrabarty, “The Politics of Climate Change is More Than the Politics of Capitalism.”
 Theory, Culture and Society, Vol. 34, (2017) 25-37. http://journals.sagepub.com/doi/full/10.1177/0263276417690236